 Also of interest is that Houston has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Houston in 2010 was $28,503, which is upper middle income relative to Texas and the nation.
-This equates to an annual income of $114,012 for a family of four.
+The per capita income in Houston in 2018 was $35,578, which is wealthy relative to Texas, and upper middle income relative to the rest of the US.
+This equates to an annual income of $142,312 for a family of four.
 However, Houston contains both very wealthy and poor people as well.

 Houston is an extremely ethnically-diverse city.
 The people who call Houston home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Houston, accounting for 43.86% of the city’s residents (people of Hispanic or Latino origin can be of any race).
+People of Hispanic or Latino origin are the most prevalent group in Houston, accounting for 44.55% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Houston residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Houston include English, Irish, French , and Italian.
+Important ancestries of people in Houston include German, English, Irish, Italian, and French.

 The most common language spoken in Houston is English.
 Other important languages spoken here include Spanish and Vietnamese.